-The quote is said by Ebenezer Scrooge at the beginning of A Christmas Carol, introducing the cold-hearted, miserly nature of the character to the reader.
+Quotation said by Ebenezer Scrooge at the beginning of the story of A Christmas Carol, introducing the cold-hearted, miserly nature of the character to the reader.

 “At this festive season of the year, Mr. Scrooge,” said the gentleman, taking up a pen, “it is more than usually desirable that we should make some slight provision for the Poor and destitute, who suffer greatly at the present time.
 Many thousands are in want of common necessaries; hundreds of thousands are in want of common comforts, sir.”